MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/search-knowledge-articles-csh.md

 - Status
 - Title

-Although **Content** is a required View column, it's kept hidden to avoid unintentional deletion of content leading to disruption in the Dataverse search functionality.
+The **Content** field is hidden on the user interface to avoid unintentional deletion of content leading to disruption in the Dataverse search functionality.

 ## Knowledge Base Search control